1. Home

 Before You Take Calcium for Diarrhea

-Understand Calcium’s Role in Your Body’s Health
+Understand Calcium’s Role in Your Health

 Calcium is a mineral that is essential to your body’s health.
 Almost all of the calcium in your body serves to strengthen bones and teeth.
 The remaining 1% of the calcium in your body plays an important role in many bodily functions, including muscle movement, fluid secretion, blood pressure, and nerve cell communication.
+Although generally considered safe, studies of calcium supplementation for osteoporosis and other chronic health problems have looked at a risk for cardiovascular problems.
+Some studies have shown no risk, while others have shown a slight risk.

-Get Your Doctor’s Approval
+Get Your Healthcare Provider’s Approval

 Stay Within Recommended Limits

-The National Institutes of Health has published a fact sheet that offers a table with an outline of the recommended daily intake of calcium.
+You should check your recommended daily intake of calcium.
 The amount recommended varies by age.
 Different guidelines are offered for women who are pregnant or breastfeeding.

 Be Aware of Medication Interactions